 5. Ice Magic Festival (January 17- January 27, 2019).
 This is the festival of artistry where ice takes many forms, albeit not by magic.
 More specifically, the Ice Magic Festival consists of a competition where internationally-known ice carvers sculpt a towering from blocks of ice on the shores of Lake Louise.

-6. Lake Louise Pond Hockey Classic (date to be published): As the name suggests, this is a hockey competition that takes place on Lake Louise.
+6. Lake Louise Pond Hockey Classic (date to be published).
+As the name suggests, this is a hockey competition that takes place on Lake Louise.
 Whether you like hockey or not, it is one of those events that likely gathers many people and makes the place more entertaining than the average.

-Was Lake Louise in the Winter Your Thing?
+Is Lake Louise in the Winter Your Thing?